Walmart Coupon Lawsuit Investigation

 Attorneys working with ClassAction.org are no longer investigating this matter.
 The information here is for reference only.
 A list of open investigations and lawsuits can be viewed here.

-Anyone who used coupons at a Walmart and still has their receipts.
+- People who used coupons at a Walmart.

-Walmart was sued several years ago over claims that it charged too much sales tax on purchases made by consumers who used store or manufacturer coupons.
+Walmart was accused of charging too much sales tax on purchases made by consumers who used store or manufacturer coupons.